nk412/nk412.github.io/src/photoblog/greenland.md

 <hr>

 <br><br><br>
 Maybe that's what keeps calling.
-There's nothing to hide behind.
+All that space and there's nothing to hide behind.
 Not for the mountains, not for the ice, not for the dogs.
 Not for you.